Maharaja: Etymology

-Indian subcontinent
+South Asia

 Raja as a ruler's title

 On the eve of independence in 1947, the Indian Empire contained more than 600 princely states, each with its own native ruler, often styled Raja or Rana or Thakur (if the ruler were Hindu) or Nawab (if he were Muslim), with a host of less current titles as well.

 The British directly ruled two-thirds of the Indian subcontinent; the rest was under indirect rule by the above-mentioned princes under the considerable influence of British representatives, such as Residents, at their courts.

 The word Maharaja may be understood simply to mean "ruler" or "king", in spite of its literal translation as "great king".
 This was because only a handful of the states were truly powerful and wealthy enough for their rulers to be considered 'great' monarchs; the remaining were minor princely states, sometimes little more than towns or groups of villages.
 The word, however, can also mean emperor in contemporary Indian usage.

 The title of Maharaja was not as common before the gradual British colonisation of India, upon and after which many rajas and otherwise styled Hindu rulers were elevated to Maharajas, regardless of the fact that scores of these new Maharajas ruled small states, sometimes for some reason unrelated to the eminence of the state, for example, support to the British in Afghanistan, World War I or World War II.
 The Maharaja of Punjab in the 19th century was Maharaja Ranjit Singh.
 He earned this title by keeping the Britishers beyond the Sutlej and even crushed the Afghan Empire.
 Maharajas in the twentieth century were the Maharaja of Cochin and Maharaja Jagatjit Singh of Kapurthala.
 Apart from princely states, rulers of some large and extended zamindaris were also awarded the title of Maharaja.
-The rulers of Jeypore, Darbhanga, Vizianagaram, Parlakhemundi Gidhaur were a few zamindars who were titled Maharaja for their cordiality and contribution to the British Raj.
+The rulers of Jeypore, Darbhanga, Vizianagaram, Parlakhemundi and Gidhaur were a few zamindars who were titled Maharaja for their cordiality and contribution to the British Raj.